Infrastructure and Technology - IBM Careers

-On this team, tech isn't all just about coding.
-You'll design and work with a wide range of technologies and skills—from networking and systems administration, to IT operations and automation.
+Here, tech isn't all just about coding.
+On this team, you'll design and work with a wide range of technologies and skills — from networking and systems administration, to IT operations and automation.

 From integrating cutting-edge hardware to collaborating with global open-source communities - meet the team focusing on continuous enhancements to the Linux kernel that support IBM’s evolving hardware.

-IBM Z Xplore is a fun way to get hands-on experience across a variety of technologies.

-We aspire to make a lasting, positive global impact on business ethics, the environment and the communities where we work and live in.
+We aspire to make a lasting, positive impact on the world in business ethics, the environment, and the communities in which we work and live in.

 We empower our IBMers to exemplify behavior that fosters a culture of conscious inclusion and belonging, where innovation can thrive.
 We're dedicated to promoting, advancing and celebrating plurality of thought from those of all backgrounds and experiences.